StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/http-request.md

 7. Select :fontawesome-solid-plus: in the **Headers** section to add headers.

     Enter a header key and its corresponding value to include in the HTTP request.
-Headers can be used to send authentication tokens, content types, or other metadata required by the external system.
+Use headers to send authentication tokens, content types, or other metadata required by the external system.
 Select **Add Variable** to dynamically insert values using available variables.

     ---